First Christian Church of Vinton

 In 2010 a new chair lift was added to the steps in the foyer to make the sanctuary more accessible to the physically impaired.

 In 2011, we have continued to upgrade and maintain our physical plant, to make an attractive place for folks to come worship.
 In April, the foundation of the church was painted to more closely match the upper brick portion of the building.
 This replaces the old "battleship gray" color.
 The wood window trim around all of the stained glass windows scraped, primed and painted white.
-New plexiglas covers for the windows will be cut and installed to replace the old, cloudy covers which were removed for the painting.
-The old covers were approaching 25 years of age and definitely showed signs of it.
+New Lexan covers for the stained glass windows were installed to replace the old, cloudy covers which were removed for the painting.
+The old covers were approaching 25 years of age and definitely showed signs of it, not allowing the true beauty of the windows to shine through.